 Musical Theater Dance introduces students to a variety of dance styles used in American Musical Theatre.
 Students will learn tap and jazz dance technique as well as specific dances from Broadway musicals choreographed by Robbins, Fosse, Champion, and more.
 Includes an overview of the history of Broadway, specific to dance styles and choreographers.
 Course culminates in a final performance.
 Course may be repeated once for credit.
+Also serves as a PE course.

 Dance 131/231.
 Modern Contemporary Dance.
+(EEC)

 Beginner (Dance 131) and Intermediate (Dance 231) course in contemporary modern dance.
 Students develop technique and body awareness, and deeper understanding of modern dance and its place in the art world.
 Explore the diversity and commonality of human experience and values through the medium of dance.
 Includes choreography projects and culminates in a public performance at the Fall Dance Concert.
 Course may be repeated once for credit.
 Prerequisite for Dance 231: Dance 131 or instructor's permission.
+Also serves as a PE course.

 Dance 132/232.
-Jazz and Hip-Hop Dance.
+Jazz Dance.
+(EEC)

-Beginner (Dance 132) and Intermediate (Dance 232) course in Jazz dance technique with an emphasis on Hip-Hop, an urban style of dance.
-Students learn jazz dance technique and develop creativity, flexibility, coordination, and rhythm while dancing to fun, popular music.
-Includes choreography projects and culminates in a public performance at the Winter Dance Concert.
+Beginner (Dance 132) and Intermediate (Dance 232) course in Jazz dance technique.
+Students learn jazz dance technique and develop creativity, flexibility, coordination, and rhythm.
+Dan 232 includes choreography projects, and both levels culminate in a public performance at the end-of-term concert.
 Course may be repeated once for credit.
 Prerequisite for Dance 232: Dance 132 or instructor's permission.
+Also serves as a PE course.
+1.5 Credits.

 Dance 133/233.
 Tap Dance.
+(EEC)

 Beginner (Dance 133) and Intermediate (Dance 233) course in tap dance.
 Introduction to and development of the fundamentals of tap dance technique.
 Emphasis is given to basic steps and terminology, building combinations, musicality, and coordination, leading to final performance.
 Course may be repeated once for credit.
 Prerequisite for Dance 233: Dance 133 or instructor's permission.
+Also serves as a PE course.
+1.5 Credits.

 Dance 134/234.
 Ballet.
+(EEC)

 Beginner (Dance 134) and Intermediate (Dance 234) course in ballet technique.
 Introduction to and development of the fundamentals of ballet technique and vocabulary, emphasizing alignment, stretching and strengthening, flexibility, kinesthetic awareness, line and movement phrases.
-This course also includes an overview of the history of ballet.
+This course culminates in a public performance at the end-of-term concert.
 Course may be repeated once for credit.
 Prerequisite for Dance 234: Dance 134 or instructor's permission.
+Also serves as a PE course.